-Even if email marketing doesn’t converting into sales the instant it’s opened, it drives traffic to your website, helping to increase your site’s organic rank.
+Even if email marketing doesn’t convert into sales the instant it’s opened, it drives traffic to your website, helping to increase your site’s organic rank.
 Not only does this help your site perform better in search results, it can decrease the cost of pay-per-click campaigns.

 4. Size Doesn’t Matter

 As a small- to medium-sized business, it can be difficult to compete with big stores.
 Between their large marketing budgets and extensive digital real estate, they have a natural advantage in nearly all marketing sandboxes.

 But when it comes to email marketing, size doesn’t matter.
 Your email gets just as much space in a customer’s inbox as an email does from Nike or Starbucks.

 It’s not new news that relationships are the lifeblood of any thriving business.
 The more your customers like and believe in you, the more likely they are to do business with you again.
 And, the more likely they are to recommend you to their friends, family, and colleagues.

 But building relationships can be hard, especially as your business grows and your customer base expands.
 While you may be getting bigger, the last thing you want is your customers to feel like a number on a spreadsheet.
 Personalizing your emails is an easy way to reinforce each customer’s individual importance.

 Personalization can take on a lot of different forms, including:

 Using a Customer’s Name.
 This is one of the most basic ways to personalize an email.
 Even on a subliminal level, it reminds your customers that you know who they are.